codeinthehole/food-scraper/README.md

 - `tests/unit/` contains isolated unit tests.
 - `tests/integration/` contains tests that exercise a real external API.
+- `tests/functional/` contains end-to-end tests that use Click's API to call commands.

 ### Running tests

-Run all tests with:
+Run the CI tests with:

     make test

-or a category of test with:

-    make unit_tests
+or the external tests with

     make integration_tests